live-codes/livecodes/docs/docs/features/external-resources.md

 ## Stylesheets and Scripts

-URLs to external CSS stylesheets and JS scripts can be added to the page from the UI using the app menu → External Resources.
+URLs to external CSS stylesheets and JS scripts can be added to the page from the UI using the Project menu → External Resources.
 In addition, there is a button to the External Resources in the toolbar below the editors.

 import RunInLiveCodes from '../../src/components/RunInLiveCodes.tsx';